 Truthfully, our shared experiences have taught us just as much as the cumulative decades of schooling our team holds.
 For example, it is only with trial and error that we really began to understand how a robotic device and spasticity interact.
 With that discovery, we decided to find a way for the Trexo to work with the spasticity rather than fight against it.

 Most importantly, we learned how to think about the different problems we’re trying to address.
 The challenge of mobility is incredibly complicated.
+We wrote about the challenges of building assistive technology in a separate post.
 Working with kids helped us break the problem down into manageable chunks.

 Like a puzzle, the pieces have started to fit and reveal a beautiful picture of kids like Ben walking independently.

 A lot of people who aren’t familiar with the unique needs of children with mobility impairments frequently ask us questions about our design.
 The need for a frame to support the device or the saddle to assist in weight bearing isn’t obvious.
 The limitations of adult exoskeletons and why they can’t work for children is also ambiguous, especially when you don’t know much about exoskeletons.

 We know because we have also been there!
 That’s why we take the ownership of educating our audience.

 A few features we incorporated into the Trexo Plus to meet the needs we identified

 - Mobility –It can be difficult to keep yourself entertained on a treadmill, wouldn’t you agree?
 Children want to explore their environments, this is a normal part of development.
 And they want to do so independently!
 Trexo is battery powered to give the freedom of over-ground walking and help the child explore their surroundings.